ClickHouse/ClickHouse/docs/en/getting_started/index.md

 ClickHouse can run on any Linux, FreeBSD or Mac OS X with x86\_64 CPU architecture.

-Though pre-built binaries are typically compiled to leverage SSE 4.2 instruction set, so unless otherwise stated usage of CPU that supports them becomes an additional system requirement.
+Though pre-built binaries are typically compiled to leverage SSE 4.2 instruction set, so unless otherwise stated usage of CPU that supports it becomes an additional system requirement.
 Here's the command to check if current CPU has support for SSE 4.2:

 ``` bash
 $ grep -q sse4_2 /proc/cpuinfo && echo "SSE 4.2 supported" || echo "SSE 4.2 not supported"